gcbel/cu-readme-generator/mini_README.md

 - [License](#license)

 ## Installation
+Sample Instructions

 ## Usage
+Sample Usage

 ## Credits
+Sample Credit

 ## License
-This application is covered under the The Unlicense license.
+This application is covered under the MIT license.

-  Please refer to this link for more information: http://unlicense.org/
+  Please refer to this link for more information: https://opensource.org/licenses/MIT

 ## Contributing
+Sample Contribution

 ## Tests
+Sample Tests

 ## Questions
-For my other projects, feel free to visit: https://github.com/.
+For my other projects, feel free to visit: https://github.com/gcbel.

-For any other questions, please email me at .
+For any other questions, please email me at gabbybelanger@gmail.com.